 Welcome to the November 2011 edition of the ABKJ newsletter.
-This is a free service provided to clients and business associates of the firm.

 In this issue…

 - Reviewing the care of our most vulnerable citizens